longhorn/website/content/docs/1.1.0/volumes-and-nodes/maintenance.md

 ## Removing a Disk
 To remove a disk:
 1. Disable the disk scheduling.
-1. Delete all the replicas on the disk.
+1. Evict all the replicas on the disk.

-    It's recommended to do it one by one since this step will trigger the replicas to rebuild.

-    > **Upcoming feature:** The replica eviction feature can also help here.
 1. Delete the disk.

 ### Reusing the Node Name